Twenty harmonies of a

 Twenty Harmonies

 Every cell in the grid below is a harmony—a specific way a capacity expresses within a domain.
 Sensitivity is how open you are to physical sensation.
 Belonging is how connected you feel in relationships.
-Agency is how you translate mental clarity into action.
+Articulation is how you translate mental clarity into action.
 Together, these twenty harmonies form a complete portrait of a person.

 4 capacities × 5 domains = 20 harmonies